vzaccaria/aos-playground/code/os-boot/uefi/readme.md

 ## Disk construction

-The LinuxDisk gpt image file has been built with `make LinuxDisk` if you want to check it out in the makefile
+The LinuxDisk gpt image file must be built with `make LinuxDisk` (check out the makefile)

 ## Links used: